aaronparker/aaronparker.github.io/_posts/2017-03-15-netscaler-azure-ad-conditional-access.md

   * Azure AD **Identifier** maps to **Issuer name** in the NetScaler Gateway Authentication SAML Server page.
 Use the public URL to your NetScaler Gateway
   * The Reply URL should be the SAML endpoint URL on your NetScaler Gateway, e.g. https://apps.home.stealthpuppy.com**/cgi/samlauth**

-During testing I did run into an issue with SAML assertion - after authenticating to Azure AD, the browser presented &#8220;SAML Assertion verification failed&#8221;.
+During testing I did run into an issue with SAML assertion - after authenticating to Azure AD, the browser presented "SAML Assertion verification failed".
 This turned out to be an issue with the Azure AD SAML Signing Certificate.
 After creating a new certificate and deploying it to NetScaler, authentication worked.

 When configuring your NetScaler Gateway application in Azure AD, your Single sign-on configuration should look something like this: